phil-daniel/phil-daniel/README.md

 ## About me

+Hi, I'm Phillip!
 I am a Second Year student at the University of Bristol, studying Computer Science (BSc), graduating in 2025.
 I have knowedge in an assortment of language, including C, Python, Haskell, Lua, Go and others, and I am currently learning C++.

 Outside of Computer Science, I enjoy travelling, with one of my favourite places to visit being China, especially Shenzhen and Hongkong.